ProgrmerJack/Hyper-Trading-Automation/docs/production_readiness.md

 ## Backtesting limitations
 - Vectorized backtests do not model order book microstructure or latency.
 Use an event-driven simulator with depth, queue and realistic fills.
-- Current data sources (e.g., Yahoo Finance) are informational only.
-Replace with exchange-grade historical data.
+- Historical data should come from exchange-grade sources; Yahoo Finance has been removed from the live code path.
 - Include actual fees and funding costs in simulations.

 ## Prioritized fixes